Columbus High School (Texas)

 Columbus High School is a public high school located in Columbus, Texas (USA) and classified as a 3A school by the UIL.
 It is part of the Columbus Independent School District located in central Colorado County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

+Columbus ISD includes the northern portion of Colorado County, including the city of Columbus and the communities of Glidden, Frelsburg, and most of Rock Island, as well as a small portion of western Austin County that includes the community of New Ulm.

 Athletics

-The Columbus Cardinals compete in the following sports:
+The Columbus High School colors are red and white and Cardinals are the mascot.
+The school competes in the following sports: